-Direct submitters have the opportunity to adopt the ISO 20022 file format in order to provide additional information, i.e. Enhanced Data that is not supported in the current file format.
+Direct submitters have the opportunity to adopt the ISO20022 file format in order to provide additional information, e.g. Enhanced Data, which is not supported in the current file format.
 Adoption of ISO 20022 could be implemented at any time during or after the transition period.
 Similarly, there is no requirement to change existing Direct Debit mandates during the transition period.
 Adopting a new Direct Debit mandate approach for Payer verification could be implemented at any time during or after the transition period.